cyberus-technology/guest-tests/doc/DEVELOPER.md

 `$ nix-build nix/release.nix -A sotest`.

-Note that you can modify the sotest run by using one of the various modifiers available as passthru attributes.
-See [cbspkgs for reference](https://gitlab.vpn.cyberus-technology.de/infrastructure/cbspkgs/-/blob/4d38d483167d09fbe95f99886010776e736e250b/lib/README.md).
+Note that you can modify the sotest run by using one of the various modifiers available as passthru attributes ([reference](http://cyberus.doc.vpn.cyberus-technology.de/engineering/linux-engineering/nixos-modules/sotest.html#sotestpassthruattributes)).